openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-  split out TypeRestriction attribute from Parametric attribute, using work from D. Smith & F. Parain allow a C_Anchor to be unused (remove a structural constraint) the term "inline" is replaced by the term "primitive", following JEP 401 -->
+  split out TypeRestriction attribute from Parametric attribute, using work from D. Smith & F. Parain allow a C_Anchor to be unused (remove a structural constraint) the term "inline" is replaced by the term "primitive", following JEP 401

+  -- ver-0.41 (EG comments)
+  allow unused non-unique C_Anchor if type ANCHOR_Class "linkage parameter" is replaced by "linkage selector" (more specific) change "PARAM_" to "ANCHOR_" discuss subtractive nature of specialization via type restriction use some of the CSS from valhalla-doc add source link to valhalla-doc, subtract [PDF][parametric-vm.pdf] -->

 # Introduction: Terms, Goals, Requirements